January 24, 2015–August 30, 2015

 “HOT TO COLD is obligatory for anyone who cares about architecture and museums.”—The Washington Post

 Founded in 2005 by Danish architect Bjarke Ingels, BIG has taken the world by storm with its seductive, sustainable, and community-driven designs.
-Ingels, named by WSJ Magazine in 2011 as Innovator of the Year in Architecture, has coined the phrase “hedonistic sustainability” to reflect his philosophy that environmentally responsible buildings and neighborhoods need not be defined by pain and sacrifice.
+Ingels, named Innovator of the Year in Architecture by WSJ Magazine, has coined the phrase “hedonistic sustainability” to reflect his philosophy that environmentally responsible buildings and neighborhoods need not be defined by pain and sacrifice.
 Ingels says that architecture is not just about decorating a box, but also about reconfiguring things for the better.
 He explains, “If we’re extremely successful we can maybe build 50 structures in our life span.
 But if we can make something that inspires others, it might be the beginning of a new species that can evolve and migrate, and we can make a much more substantial impact on the world we play a role in creating.”

-BIG’s projects are currently taking shape from Copenhagen to Manhattan, from Shenzhen to Paris, and soon in Calgary and Vancouver.
+BIG’s projects take shape from Copenhagen to Manhattan, from Shenzhen to Paris, and soon in Calgary and Vancouver.
 Now, with a major part of the practice located in New York—and a major stake in Washington, D.C.’s infrastructure as the designer of a $2 billion National Mall and Smithsonian refurbishment—a BIG influence on American architecture and urbanism has begun.

-HOT TO COLD premieres 20 of the studio’s latest projects, interpreted through Iwan Baan’s masterful photography of BIG’s built work, films by Ila Bêka and Louise Lemoine, and the Grammy Award-winning graphic artist Stefan Sagmeister’s design for the accompanying catalog by Taschen.
+HOT TO COLD premiered 20 of the studio’s projects, interpreted through Iwan Baan’s masterful photography of BIG’s built work, films by Ila Bêka and Louise Lemoine, and the Grammy Award-winning graphic artist Stefan Sagmeister’s design for the accompanying catalog by Taschen.